 Jacobite high tea, an artisan cheese selection, chocolates and champagne are available when booking.
 And on the day, there’s more snacks and beverages.

 Booking The Jacobite

 We recommend you book your Jacobite trip as early as possible.
 It sells out months in advance, and there’s only limited availability the rest of the time.

 If you’re unable to book a seat directly, there are Scottish Highlands tours from Edinburgh that include riding Harry Potter’s Hogwarts Express.

 While riding the Harry Potter train is a magical experience, I highly recommend seeing more of the Scottish Highlands.
-For a full Scotland adventure, combine a trip on the Harry Potter train with a tour of the Highlands.
+For a full Scotland adventure, combine a trip on the Harry Potter train with a Highlands tour.

 Tours of the Scottish Highlands, which include the Jacobite, are popular.
 Don’t delay and book as soon as possible.

 1-Day Hogwarts Express & Scottish Highlands from Edinburgh

 - Ride Harry Potter’s Hogwarts Express from Fort William to Mallaig

 - See locations from the Harry Potter films and gorgeous Highlands scenery